 Jeremy and Kimberly Wardlaw graduated from Emanate, Ethnos Canada’s missionary training program, in 2017.
-They are currently trusting for God’s provision as they prepare to go as church planters to West Africa in 2019.
+They are currently learning the national language and culture in Senegal.

 They moved to Senegal, West Africa in the summer of 2019 with their daughter Cecilia.
 The Lord has taught Jeremy and Kim so much during their years training with Ethnos Canada, and they trust that He will continue teaching them as they walk with Him.